 Prior to this, she was a Medical cum Scholarly Communications Librarian at the National University of Singapore from 2016-2020.
 She gave talks on research data documentation and storage at Research Compliance and Integrity Townhalls and post-graduate lectures at the Faculties of Medicine and Engineering.
 Before entering librarianship, she spent a year as Scientific Officer at a clinical diagnostics laboratory, managing a research database and operations.
 She also has 8 years of post-doctoral research experience at the Agency for Science, Technology and Research, during which she mentored 1 PhD and 3 honours students.

-She is currently a member of the Research Data Access & Preservation (RDAP) Association USA.
+She is currently a member of the Research Data Access & Preservation (RDAP) Association.